Bienvenue au cours de Français 2

 - Speak French as much as possible and apply what you have learned.

-- Only ask to go to the restroom when necessary to maximize classroom time and learning.
+- Only ask to go the restroom when necessary to maximize classroom time and learning.

 Failure to follow directions and/or procedures may result in a lunch or after-school detention and/or administrative referral.

-Homework is written on the board and students are expected to copy it down at the beginning of the period.
-Quizzes and tests are posted 2 to 4 days in advance on the board and on the Canvas calendar.
+Homework is written on the board, and students are expected to copy it down at the beginning of the period.
+Homework is assigned Monday through Thursday and typically not on the weekend.
+It is an extension of what we have completed in class, and students should use their notes to complete it.
+Quizzes and tests are posted 2 to 4 days in advance on the board and on the Canvas calendar where they will find the specific objectives to study.

 Students are assessed in a variety of ways, such as, tests, quizzes, homework, class work and performance in class.
 A point system is used for all grading and the following points are approximate: